blUeBUg200/soc-operations/README.md

 - Repeat W : Operates when you business mission changes, priority changes and the environment expands.

 SFM model was designed based on my understanding of SOC and the requirements it should full-fill to combat cyber threats.
 Feel free to reach me through email (kaviarasan1195@gmail.com) for queries and feedback.

+Security Operation Centre Functional Model (SFM) © 2022 by Kaviarasan Asokan is licensed under Attribution 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/